kaddy120/kaddy120.github.io/md/keyboard remapping.md

 mod4        Super_L (0x25),  Super_R (0x86),  Hyper_L (0xcf)
 mod5        ISO_Level3_Shift (0x5c),  Mode_switch (0xcb)
 ```

-Okay modifier are tricky bussiness.
-YOu out to explain them better, most escpecially here..........
 This is a list of keys that trigger the modifier names on the left.
 The left You can add, remove, or clear the key(s) assigned to the modifier.

 ## Keymapping using xmodmap